adjust/unity_sdk/README.md

 2. After calling the launch of the adjust SDK, call the `Adjust.SetResponseDelegate` with the previously created method.
 It is also be possible to use a lambda with the same signature.

+3. If instead of using the `Adjust.prefab`, the `Adjust.cs` script was added to another `GameObject`.
+Don't forget to pass the name of that `GameObject` as the second parameter of `Adjust.SetResponseDelegate`.

 The delegate method will get called every time any activity was tracked or failed to track.
 Within the delegate method you have access to the `responseData` parameter.
 Here is a quick summary of its attributes: